Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Anantara World Islands Dubai Resort

-Retreat to the Anantara World Islands Dubai Resort, located four kilometres from Dubai’s coastline.
+Anantara World Islands Dubai Resort is four kilometres from Dubai’s coastline.
 The hotel's staycation deal includes savings of up to 10 per cent on room rates, with breakfast for two adults and up to two children under 12 at Qamar, as well as a daily resort credit of up to Dh750, which can be used for hotel dining or at the spa.
 Early check-in and late check-out are offered, subject to availability.

 The package also includes a complimentary 60-minute full body massage for two when staying in the Beach Pool Villas, Two Bedroom Villa or Four Bedroom Villa room categories.